-CSIRO Financial Services Pty Ltd trading as Main Sequence Ventures is the fund manager of CSIRO Innovation Fund 1, LP (the Fund).
+CSIRO Financial Services Pty Ltd trading as Main Sequence Ventures is the fund manager of CSIRO Innovation Fund 1, LP, CSIRO Innovation Follow-on Fund 1, and CSIRO Innovation Fund 2, LP (collectively, the Funds).
 We are committed to protecting your personal information and complying with the Privacy Act 1998 (Cth) (Privacy Act) and Australian Privacy Principles (APPs).
 Any reference to “we”, “us” or “our” is a reference to CSIRO Financial Services trading as Main Sequence Ventures.

 Purpose of document

 This document describes the policies and procedures that we have in place for the management and protection of personal information that we collect and hold.

 What types of personal information do we collect and hold?

 We collect personal information from investors, prospective investee companies of the Funds, investee companies of the Funds and from the public.

 The types of personal information that we collect depends on the nature of your dealings with us, but usually includes your name, title, date of birth, your company, business address, email address and telephone number.
 It may also include details about your company, such as income, assets and liabilities.